 This is the time you need to remove all rings and jewelry.
 Clip fingernails as short as you can get them.
 If you have to assist, the nails can slice the mare in the vagina or cervix causing adhesion scarring.

 When foaling commences, wet your wash cloth or paper towels with hot water and surgical scrub.
 Wash off the mare’s vulva, hindquarters, and udder area where the foal might suck.
 Wipe the same area with a clean, dry towel to remove most of the scrub.
 The same scrub can be used on your hands and arms if it is necessary to assist within the birthing canal.
 We usually glove and lube up, go inside the vulva shortly after the water breaks if the white amniotic sack does not immediately appear.
 Even then we check for a nose and two pointed feet.
-If need be, apply lube liberally and place in the birth canal if there is difficulty in the foal being born.
+If need be, apply lube liberally and place some in the birth canal if there is difficulty in the foal being born.
 Use with traction being applied to the legs.

 Once the foal is born, immediately remove the white amniotic sack from the face if it hasn’t already been broken.
 Turn the foal on his sternum (breastbone) to facilitate breathing.
 Vigorously rub with clean towels to stimulate circulation and dry the foal.